 A glitch, in the world of IT and audiovisuals, is nothing more than an error, a mistake that we didn't foresee that negatively effects the products functions.
-From this, we have what is known as glitch art, that uses these technical errors to obtain an artistic result, turning those imperfections into works of art and even into video effect, as we might see in movies like Saw.
+From this, we have what is known as glitch art, that uses these technical errors to obtain an artistic result, turning those imperfections into works of art and even into a video effect, as we might see in movies like Saw.

 Even though glitch art is a great container where we might place most images associated to this effect, we might find other more mainstream images that clearly take advantage of this, like with Vaporwave.
 You can see below an image by Heitor Magno, that illustrates what glitch art can be defined as.